Living Fossils: The 300-Million-Year Story of Kanakana

 Historical storytelling: Learning about past abundance and industrial impacts during paper mill walk

-Cross-regional learning: Understanding how southern innovations could support northern restoration
+Cross-regional learning: Understanding how southern innovations could support northern restoration, strengthened by whakapapa connections

 The Beauty and Depth of These Connections